Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 4. The download item add/edit page in the WordPress admin dashboard.

 == Changelog ==

+= WIP =
+- Readme file updated to fix formatting of some sections.

 = 3.9.31 =
 - Cloudflare Turnstile CAPTCHA support added.
 View the [Cloudflare Turnstile CAPTCHA documentation](https://simple-download-monitor.com/using-cloudflare-turnstile-captcha-with-the-simple-download-monitor/) for more details.